J24-E03/W07-D01-Java-Arrays/src/main/java/org/dcistudent/infamousjohn/Arrays.md

 );
 ```

-This exercise creates a random array and uses the `rotateArrayElements` method to reverse the order of its elements.
+This exercise reverses the order of an array’s elements using `rotateArrayElements`.

 #### `rotateArrayElements` Method